jodli/Vereinsknete/ANDROID_IMPLEMENTATION_PLAN.md

 #### 3.4 Fix Bugs
 - [ ] User profile is missing tax ID, bank details, etc.
+- [ ] Add a way to change the user profile
 - [ ] When creating manual classes, you can't change the date
 - [ ] Change away from destructive migrations for the database
+- [ ] The date selection does not work in the EditClassDialog
+- [ ] The BulkCancelDialog can't be triggered

 ---